JujuAdams/Sparkle-Store/README.md

 ## Desktop (without Steam), Android, iOS

 Sparkle Store will save into the file system sandbox on these platforms.
-You may configre what directory inside the sandbox files are saved to by calling `SparkleSetGroupName()` or setting `SPARKLE_DEFAULT_GROUP_NAME`.
+You may configre what sandbox directory files are saved to by calling `SparkleSetGroupName()` or setting `SPARKLE_DEFAULT_GROUP_NAME`.
 You may set an optional group name (and therefore directory) when running from the IDE by setting `SPARKLE_IDE_GROUP_NAME`.

 **N.B.** Saving outside of the sandbox is not supported.